philwonski/twplugins-hello-json-advanced/README.md

 This setup serves me well whenever I'm building alternative user interfaces for tools like Salesforce, Airtable, Quickbooks, and Wordpress.

 Please see the [HelloJson](https://github.com/philwonski/twplugins-hello-json) repo for a more detailed explanation of the motivation behind this approach.
-This Advanced repo is intended to get you right into hard examples.
+The Advanced repo you're in now is intended to get you right into hard examples.

 # How?